matt-harvey/boilermatic/README.rst

 with ".hpp" and ".cpp" extensions added for the header and "source" file, respectively.

-The "Header guard" box will provide the macro that will serve as the header guard.
+The **Header guard** box will provide the macro that will serve as the header guard.
 This is based on the filename stem, and has a pseudo-random number appended to virtually eliminate the possibility of clashes with other header guard macros.